myles-parfeniuk/button_driver/README.md

 ```

 ### Button Events
-After being initialized a Button object will automatically detect any user input and generate an event.
+After being initialized, a Button object will automatically detect any user input and generate an event.

 These events come in four flavors:

-1. quick-press:
+1. **quick-press:**
    This event indicates the switch was momentarily pressed.
    This event is generated when the push-button is pressed & then released before (25ms + long_press_evt_time) has elapsed.

-2. long-press:
+2. **long-press:**
    This event indicates the switch was pressed and held.
    This event is generated when the push-button is pressed & not released after (25ms + long_press_evt_time) has elapsed.

-3. held:
+3. **held:**
    This event indicates a long-press event has already occurred, and the switch is still being held.
    This event is generated every time held_evt_time elapses, after a long-press event, until the switch is released.

-4. released:
+4. **released:**
    This event indicates the switch has been released.
    This event is generated if the switch is released any time after a long_press event has occurred.

 ### Handling Button Events
 In order to be notified when a button-event has occurred, a call-back function (or multiple) can be registered with the button by calling the follow() method on its event member.

-As many call-backs as desired can be added to a button using follow().
-When a button event occurs, any call-backs registered to a button with follow() will be called in the order they were registered— this means whichever call-back was registered first has highest priority.
+As many call-backs as desired can be registered to a button using follow().
+When a button event occurs, any call-backs registered to the respective button will be called in the order they were registered— this means whichever call-back was registered first has highest priority.

 It is recommended to initialize the call-back functions as lambda-functions for easy readability.
 Any call-back function registered with follow() must take the form: